 Perhaps you already have a CEO succession plan in place and wonder what you should do next?
 If you’re a medium size business or larger, say with 50 or more staff, then I would suggest that you look at some of this same thinking and apply to other members of the executive team that report to the CEO.

-If you’d like some further advice or guidance on how to put a CEO succession plan in place for your organisation, then please contact our team on 1300 763 505 for an obligation free consultation.
+If you’d like some further advice or guidance on how to put a CEO succession plan in place for your organisation, then please contact our advisors.